yonaskolb/XcodeGen/README.md

       - MyOtherTargetSource2
 ```

-#### buildSettings
+#### settings
 Species the build settings for the target.
-This can either be a simple map of build settings, or they can be broken down into specific configurations.
-If supplying configuration specific settings, a `$base` configuration may be used to provide default build settings that apply accross all configurations
+This can either be a simple list of build settings, or you can specify a map of configs to settings.
+If supplying such config specific settings, then a `default` settings list can be provided for build settings that apply across all configurations

 ```yaml
 configs:
   test: